DiamondLightSource/islatu/paper.md

 In `islatu`, statistical errors are automatically calculated and efficiently propagated from the raw data to the reduced dataset using optimized `numpy` [@harris2020array] routines.
-Despite their fundamental simplicity, the propagation of uncertainties is error-prone.
-The assurance provided by unit tested error propagation gives scientists more time to focus on data analysis and less time spent worrying about re-implemening standard routines.
+Despite their fundamental simplicity, the propagation of uncertainties is error prone.
+The assurance provided by unit tested error propagation gives scientists more time to focus on data analysis and less time spent worrying about re-implementing standard routines.

 # Overview